 Regional investments for bicycle infrastructure are determined by the Transportation Advisory Board through the Regional Solicitation for federal transportation funds administered by the Metropolitan Council.
 Other federal, state, and local funding sources are discussed later in the funding programs section.
 In addition to the Regional Solicitation, a new regional sales and use tax for active transportation was passed by the state legislature in 2023.
 This new active transportation fund is estimated to provide an additional \$24 million per year to fund bicycle and pedestrian projects in this region.
 This annual infusion of funds may facilitate building out better connected and more continuous local and regional bikeway networks.
-This is in contrast to local governments constrained by limited funds having to construct discrete segments of bikeways that are less than ideal for transportation and recreational trips.
+It may aid local governments who have been constrained by limited funds and have only been able to construct discrete segments of bikeways that are less than ideal for transportation and recreational trips.
 More details on this funding source are discussed in the funding programs section.